fredrikrudin/ESP32-C3-Round-RuuviTag/README.md

 - `lvgl` (Strictly within the **8.x.x** lifecycle, e.g., v8.3.11)
 - `TFT_eSPI` (by Bodmer)

+## Warning
+When installing lvgl via the Arduino IDE's Library Manager, make sure you absolutely do not install the latest version (v9.x).
+The code will crash with hundreds of error messages if run on version 9.
+Manually select a version in the 8.3 series (e.g. v8.3.11) from the drop-down list before pressing install.

 ### Driver Setup (`User_Setup.h`)
 Navigate to your computer's `libraries/TFT_eSPI/` installation path and swap or append these active configurations into `User_Setup.h`:
 If you have a standard ESP32-2424S012 (GC9A01 1.28"): Then GPIO 22 controls the screen backlight.
 If you leave #define TFT_BL 3, the screen will remain completely black because the wrong pin is sending out the brightness.
 Double-check your specific hardware manual and change to 22 if the screen does not light up.